“Tennis – the Game for Life”

 Why Play Tennis & Get Serious about it?

 Tennis is great fun, very physical and incredibly challenging.
-You will get to travel and experience many cultures, meet lots of interesting people, some of who will become friends for life.
+You get to travel, experience many cultures and meet lots of interesting people – many who will become friends for life.
 If you work hard and take on board the right advice to become an elite player, there are many rewards that may come your way.
-Tennis Tasmania encourages and supports these players as they pursue this great journey.
+Tennis Australia encourages and supports these players as they pursue this great journey.

 The sport of tennis and development of a player is an avenue for life.
 Rankings, trophies, prize money, sponsorship and winning are just bonuses that go with the journey.
 Our goal is to take a holistic approach towards an athlete’s overall development in all areas – technically, tactically, physically, psychologically and environmentally.
-It’s important that all 4 major stakeholders work as a unified team – Player, Parent, Private Coach and National Coach .
+It’s important that all stakeholders work as a unified team – player, parent, private coach and Tennis Australia.

 Tennis Tasmania’s Competitions Pathway

 ⇑ Australia Money Tournaments

 ⇑ ANZ Tennis Hot Shots Super 10s

 The Tennis Tasmania Player Development Objective is “to support and develop nationally successful tennis players” in line with National Academy philosophies.
 This will be measured by playing standard and Australian ranking tournaments and national results.
 It is the aim that, via this objective, players will go on to be internationally successful professionals.